 You can apply online using the application button on the right of this page.
 You must provide a resume and brief cover letter to be considered.

 - Why you would like to be on the project team?

 - What interests you about this opportunity?

 - What specific skills/background do you have that would serve the team well?

 - What are your career plans/goals?

-You will be asked to provide names of two faculty who could speak to your skills, background and/or potential for teamwork.
+You will be asked to provide as references the names and email addresses of two faculty members who could speak to your skills, background and/or potential for teamwork.